We are a leading educational charity working to inspire people to discover, explore, care for and enjoy Scotland’s archaeological heritage.

 Phil joined Archaeology Scotland 10 years ago as a Project Manager at Archaeology Scotland and is responsible for our Adopt-a-Monument Scheme and a number of partnership projects.
 Since taking the post Phil has helped support over 80 Adopt-a-Monument projects and worked with over a 1000 volunteers.
 A field archaeologists by training Phil enjoys working outside with the public and volunteers to explore Scotland’s past.
 Whilst Prehistory is his passion Phil as most recently developed a huge interest in the archaeology of sport.

-Dianne firstly joined the board of Archaeology Scotland in 2011 because of her personal interest in archaeology and her experience in charity fundraising and has subsequently retired from the board to become an employee and apply her over 25 years of experience in fundraising to develop new and improved sources of income.
+Dianne firstly joined the board of Archaeology Scotland in 2011 because of her personal interest in archaeology and her experience in charity fundraising.
+She subsequently retired from the board to become an employee and apply her over 30+ years of experience in fundraising to develop new and improved sources of income.
 Dianne has a degree in Business Organisation from Heriot Watt University, is a fully certified Member of the Institute of Fundraising and is a trained field archaeology volunteer with many local digs under her belt.

 Senior Project Officer